awsdocs/amazon-cloudfront-developer-guide/doc_source/DefaultRootObject.md

 1. Confirm that the permissions for the object grant CloudFront at least `read` access\.

-   For more information about Amazon S3 permissions, see [Access Control](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingAuthAccess.html) in the *Amazon Simple Storage Service User Guide*\.
-For information on using the Amazon S3 console to update permissions, go to the [http://docs.aws.amazon.com/AmazonS3/latest/UG/Welcome.html](http://docs.aws.amazon.com/AmazonS3/latest/UG/Welcome.html)\.
+   For more information about Amazon S3 permissions, see [Identity and access management in Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-access-control.html) in the *Amazon Simple Storage Service User Guide*\.

 1. Update your distribution to refer to the default root object using the CloudFront console or the CloudFront API\.